 - Non-native speakers: 274 million

-Hindi is, along with English, one of the 22 official languages of India, the second-most-populous country in the world.
-The linguistic diversity of the region (more than 1,600 languages coexist) explains the high rate of non-native speakers who use it as a lingua franca.
+Hindi is, along with English, one of the 22 official languages of India, the second most inhabited country in the world.
+The region’s linguistic diversity (more than 1,600 languages coexist) explains the high rate of non-native speakers who use it as a lingua franca.

 4. Spanish (534 million speakers)